BeltranLeo/Bitcoin-Cash-UTXO-commitments/README.md

 Collection of the existing proposals to implement UTXO commitments and FastSync in the Bitcoin Cash network.

+## What are UTXO commitments?

+UTXO commitments allow nodes to retrieve the current state of the network without needing to download the entire transaction history.
+Instead, they get a snapshot of the state of the blockchain (UTXO set) and perform a cryptographic verification to make sure they have the correct state, which then allows them to function normally.

 ## Existing proposals

 - [UtxoCommitment version 0](https://github.com/tomasvdw/bips/blob/master/ecmh-utxo-commitment-0.mediawiki) by Tomas van der Wansem.